pcsmomo/python-angela/README.md

 - ⌃ ⌥ R : Run
 - ⌃ R : Run recent execution
 - Fn ⬆️ : Go to the top
+- ⌃ G or ⇧ ⌃ G : Select/unselect the next occurrence

 ## Beginner